Winter Camp Administrator Info

 You can locate your church’s Medication Administration Record (MAR) from your Online Account.
 This is a list of medications you should expect to collect.
 Please collect ALL medications, vitamins and supplements, except epi-pens, rescue inhalers & diabetic supplies.
 (Don't worry if it's not listed on the MAR, we can add it at camp!)
 All medication needs to be in its original container & in a Ziploc bag.
 Write your church name & each student's name in Sharpie on the bag.
 You’ll turn medications into our health center staff at check-in when you arrive, so please collect medications before campers load up into vehicles.

-Check-in Location: TBD
+Check-in Location: The Dining Hall

-Time: 3:00 PM
+Check-in Begins: 3:00 PM